planetscale/docs/content/news/planetscale-in-barcelona.md

 The PlanetScale team will be at KubeCon + CloudNative Con in full force!

+* We kick off on Monday 05/20/2019 with two of our engineers speaking at Cloud Native Storage Day.
+Dan will speak on "Stateful Applications in Production" at 10:30-11:00, then at 12:45 Deepthi will moderate the panel, "Best Practices for creating DBaaS using CNS".
+[Details here](https://www.cloudnativestorageday.com/).
-* We kick off on Monday 05/20/2019 with [KubeHunt](http://bit.ly/kubehunt-2019-planetscale) (sign up now!), a treasure hunt co-hosted with Red Hat, Turbonomic, and other great companies.
-We will conclude the evening with "Smooth Operator", a special event at [Ocana](https://goo.gl/maps/rhaU49iD86qK5LnL7) to hear about how and why PlanetScale built a certified operator
+* For something completely different, come join [KubeHunt](http://bit.ly/kubehunt-2019-planetscale), a treasure hunt co-hosted with Red Hat, Turbonomic, and other great companies.
+[Sign up now](http://bit.ly/kubehunt-2019-planetscale) to take the chance to see Barcelona's delightful Gothic Quarter, possibly winning great prizes in the process.
+For the best part of the day, come to "Smooth Operator" (you need to have registered for KubeHunt to attend), a special event at [Ocana](https://goo.gl/maps/rhaU49iD86qK5LnL7) to hear about how and why PlanetScale built a certified operator
 * Jiten will have some great news to share!
 He’ll be meeting with users, partners, press, analysts, and basically anyone who wants to talk about PlanetScale.
 * All day Monday, we’ll be at the [Kubernetes Operator Frameworks Workshop](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-europe-2019/co-located-events/).
 There’s a little bit of Vitess to talk about there!
 The workshop is at capacity, but there is a waitlist and the doors open at 3pm to talk Operators. **Monday 05/20/19 9:00-17:00, Fira Gran Via Hall 8.0 Room D2.**
 * Sugu and Deepthi are doing an [Intro to Vitess](https://sched.co/MPiq), covering the features and a tutorial (!) on bringing up a Vitess cluster in Kubernetes.
 They will then go through the steps to reshard the database while it’s serving live traffic. **Wednesday 05/22/19 11:05, Hall 8.0 E1.**